geoalchemy/geoalchemy2/doc/alembic.rst

 In order to make the use of Alembic easier, a few helpers are provided in :ref:`geoalchemy2.alembic_helpers <alembic_helpers>`.
-These helpers can be used in the ``env.py`` file used by Alembic, like in the following example:
+These helpers can be used in the ``env.py`` file used by Alembic to auto-generate the migration scripts, like in the following example:

 .. code-block:: python

     # ...
-    from geoalchemy2.alembic_helpers import include_object
-    from geoalchemy2.alembic_helpers import render_item
+    from geoalchemy2 import alembic_helpers
     # ...

     def run_migrations_offline():